Donald Sussman: Career

-Charitable contributions
+Financial donations

 In 1997, Sussman donated $1 million to Blue Hill Memorial Hospital to construct an outpatient building.
 The building was later named “Sussman Medical Office Center".

 In 2010, after the 2010 Haiti earthquake, Sussman donated the use of his private jet to transport medical supplies to Port-au-Prince, Haiti.
 Also in 2010, the same aircraft was used to transport a dying man back to Maine.
 In 2010, Sussman donated funds to the Penobscot East Resource Center (PERC), an organization promoting sustainable fisheries in Maine, to build the group a new facility in Stonington, Maine.
 Sussman gave $12 million to Skidmore College, a private liberal arts college in Saratoga Springs, New York, as part of a larger $200 million effort to build co-ed student housing; the newly redeveloped student housing (renamed "Sussman Village") opened in 2013.

 In 2012, Sussman's friends and colleagues established the S. Donald Sussman Award at the MIT Sloan School of Management in honor of his lifelong contribution to quantitative finance.
 This award is presented to individuals or groups who exhibit innovation and excellence in quantitative investment strategies and models.

 In 2013, Sussman donated $1 million to Pen Bay Healthcare to help complete its new Hospice House, construction of which had already begun on the northern edge of the 64-acre Pen Bay Medical Center campus in Rockport.
 The Hospice House was named in honor of Sussman's grandmother, Ida Sussman.
 Construction was completed in July 2014.